TACC/PDMD/README.md

 # 5. Questions

-If you have any questions, please contact .
+If you have any questions, please contact Dr. Hanning Chen via hchen@tacc.utexas.edu.